-- 1. If a temporary pier is used, it may not weigh more than 40 pounds. - 2.
+- 1. If a temporary pier is used, it must conform to the description given in section IX.D (p.
+11). - 2.
 The temporary pier must not break nor collapse during construction. - 3.
-Only hand-held tools are permitted.
-Tools must be powered manually or by internal batteries.
+Only tools that are hand-held during use are permitted.
 Field welding and tools requiring external power connections are prohibited.
-Hoisting devices are prohibited (all lifting will be done without the aid of tools).
-Stools, ladders and similar objects for elevating builders are prohibited. - 4.
-All builders must wear hardhats and safety glasses during timed construction. - 5.
-A builder may not use the bridge, a portion of the bridge, or the temporary pier to support the builder's body weight.
+Tools may not be used to support or elevate builders. - 4.
+All builders must wear hardhats and safety glasses or goggles during timed construction. - 5.
+A builder may not use the bridge, a portion of the bridge, a tool or the temporary pier to support the builder's body weight.
 For example, standing, sitting or kneeling on those objects is prohibited.
-However, a builder may lean on the bridge or temporary pier if both feet remain on the ground.
+However, a builder may lean on the bridge or temporary pier if the heels and toes of both of the builder's feet remain on the ground. - 6.
+A builder may not depend on another builder or builders for support or balance.

-- 6. A builder may not cross the river by jumping, by temporary scaffolding, by crossing the bridge, or by any other means. - 7.
-Moving a portion of the bridge requires the effort of as many builders as there are members in that portion of the bridge.
+- 7. A builder may not cross the river by jumping, by temporary scaffolding, by crossing the bridge, or by any other means. - 8.
+Outside the staging yard, moving a portion of the bridge requires the effort of as many builders as there are members in that portion of the bridge.
 The term "portion of the bridge" includes, but is not limited to, single and multiple bridge members, bridge members that are connected together, and the entire bridge.
-The word "moving" includes, but is not limited to, lifting, carrying, lowering, rolling, turning, sliding and tipping, as well as causing translation and/or rotation of one portion of the bridge relative to another. - 8.
-Outside the staging yard, any portion of the bridge that is not moving must either be supported by as many builders as there are bridge members in that portion of the bridge, or must be supported without the assistance of builders by any combination of the following: the portion itself, other portions of the bridge, tools, and temporary pier. - 9.
-The temporary pier, if used, may not be moved by a builder who is also moving or supporting a portion of the bridge at the same time. - 10.
+The word "moving" includes, but is not limited to, lifting, carrying, lowering, rolling, turning, sliding and tipping, as well as causing translation and/or rotation of one portion of the bridge relative to another.
+Exception: small movement (maximum 3 inches) of a portion of the bridge by as few as one builder will be allowed as necessary to facilitate connections. - 9.
+Outside the staging yard, any portion of the bridge that is not moving must either be supported by as many builders as there are bridge members in that portion of the bridge, or must be supported without the assistance of builders by any combination of the following: the portion itself, other portions of the bridge, and temporary pier. - 10.
+The temporary pier, if used, may not be moved by a builder who is also moving or supporting a portion of the bridge at the same time. - 11.
+The temporary pier may be moved only twice during timed construction: first from the staging yard to a useful location, and then returned to the staging yard. - 12.
 The temporary pier must be removed without lifting the bridge.